manav1911/DevTown_Assignments/README.md

 # DevTown_Assignments

-This assignment is ROCK PAPER SCISSORS
+This assignment is ROCK PAPER SCISSORS GAME